everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Homestar runs Wasm-based workflows where Wasm components provide functions to execute.
 Wasm components can be authored in Rust, JavaScript, and Python.
 Reading ahead, we'll be writing functions in each of these languages, compiling them to Wasm, packaging them as Wasm components, and bringing them together into a workflow.

 Our goal is to introduce authoring functions for Everywhere Computer.
-Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and the `every-cli` that runs the Homestar runtime and a gateway for managing Wasm components and preparing workflows.
+Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and Every CLI which composes Homestar and a gateway for managing Wasm components and preparing workflows.

 ### Wasm components, WIT, and WASI logging